 The Honors College.
 The College of Arts and Sciences has offered honors courses since the 1960s and has the greatest number of students and faculty participating in The Honors College at Oklahoma State University.
 The Honors College provides outstanding students with the opportunity to study, conduct research and interact with faculty and other honors students in a variety of settings designed to assist talented students who seek to make the most of their educational opportunities.
 Honors sections of many general education courses allow participating students the benefits of small classes taught by experienced members of the faculty, thus combining the extensive resources of a major comprehensive university with personal faculty attention to each student.
-Special honors seminars provide coverage of topical issues each semester in formats that encourage the exchange of ideas through discussion and writing.
-Honors seniors complete the requirements of The Honors College by undertaking a senior honors thesis (or similar creative activity), and honors seniors also may earn honors credit by enrollment in graduate seminars.
+Special honors seniors complete the requirements of The Honors College by undertaking a senior honors thesis (or similar creative activity), and honors seniors also may earn honors credit by enrollment in graduate seminars.

-Three Honors College awards are available to A&S students-the General Honors award, the Departmental Honors award in the student's major field, and The Honors College degree (which is earned by completing both General and Departmental Honors requirements with a minimum of 39 honors hours with 3.50 OSU and cumulative grade-point averages).
+Three Honors College awards are available to A&S students-the General Honors award, the Departmental Honors award in the student's major field, and The Honors College degree.
 These awards are reflected on the student's transcript and a special honors diploma is awarded to students completing the requirements for The Honors College degree.

 Priority enrollment is provided for students who are active in The Honors College.
 This allows honors students to select honors courses and other courses taught by outstanding faculty at the earliest possible date each semester and facilitates the development of class schedules tailored to the special needs of honors students.
-Eligibility for admission to The Honors College as a firstsemester freshman is based on an ACT composite score of 27 or higher (or comparable SAT score) with a high school grade-point average of 3.75 or higher.
-Later entry for students with seven or more credit hours is permitted on the basis of OSU and cumulative grade-point averages.
-Transfer students with seven or more credit hours are eligible on the basis of cumulative grade-point average
+For eligibility requirements, visit The Honors College website at honors.okstate.edu.

 Bachelor of University Studies (BUS).
 The BUS in the College of Arts and Sciences allows students with unique educational objectives that cannot be fulfilled by any of the existing degree programs to design an individual plan of study fitted to the student's particular needs.
-BUS plans must be approved by the director of A&S Student Academic Services, and the Office of the Provost and Senior Vice-President.
+BUS plans must be approved by the Assistant Dean for A&S Student Academic Services, and the Office of the Provost and Senior Vice-President.